 Minimum liability required in the state of Arizona is divided as follows:

-- $25,000 bodily injury for one person per accident
+- $25,000 bodily injury liability per person

-- $50,000 bodily injury for two or more persons per accident
+- $50,000 bodily injury liability per accident

-- $15,000 property damage per accident
+- $15,000 property damage liability per accident

 Arizona’s At-Fault Law

 Arizona is an at-fault state for car insurance, meaning the person who causes an accident is financially responsible for any damage.
-Assuming the at-fault driver has the required minimum liability insurance, their car insurance company will cover the costs up to their coverage limits.
+Assuming the at-fault driver has the required minimum liability insurance, their car insurance company should cover the costs up to their coverage limits.

 Arizona Car Insurance FAQ